You are here

 8:30 a.m.
 Registration at McIntosh Center, Ohio Northern University

-12:00 p.m.
-Lunch at The Inn at Ohio Northern University
+12:15 p.m.
+Lunch at McIntosh Center, Ohio Northern University

 Joseph D. Fenicle, PS has been a professional surveyor with the Office of the Fulton County Engineer in Wauseon, Ohio since 2005.
 Fenicle worked with J.C.
 Andrus & Associates in Toledo from 1996 to 2005 and specialized in boundary retracement and remonumentation in Ohio & Michigan.
 In 2003, he took a sabbatical to New Hampshire and represented a large multidisciplinary firm surveying throughout multiple New England states.
 Fenicle is a member of the remonumentation peer group for Lenawee and Monroe counties, Mich., and continues to work as a sub-contractor digging and remonumenting Michigan land corners.
 He also sits on the planning commission for Fairfield Township, Mich. and continues to write research and speak on various surveying related topics.
 Fenicle received his AAS in GIS/GPS from Hocking Technical College and a BS in surveying/mapping from the University of Akron.